 According to the Twitch partnership application page, the company evaluates applications for partnerships on a case-by-case basis.
 However, all partners must conform to Twitch’s Terms of Service, Community Guidelines and DMCA Guidelines.
 DMCA stands for the Digital Millennium Copyright Act.

 Moving from YouTube to Twitch

 The whole live streaming of video game playing thing got off to a strong start on YouTube.
 But many gamers have migrated from YouTube to Twitch.
 If you already have high viewership on YouTube, you don’t have to start from scratch when you join Twitch.
 You can apply for the partnership program fresh from YouTube, without a streaming history on Twitch.
-You can apply as long as you have the following:

 If playing video games is something you love doing in your spare time, it’s possible you could leverage that hobby into some side income.
 Of course, a lucky few gamers make money exclusively from their game play and become international sensations.

 - When you’re starting out, it’s probably best not to quit your day job or cash out your 401(k) to devote yourself to Twitch.
 You can, however, start uploading videos, building your following and monetizing your Twitch gameplay.